We’ve been making music in my Portland Street recording studio, The New Scotland Yard, since 2013.

-The last piece of the puzzle was good coffee.
+The last piece of the puzzle was a stellar cup of coffee.
 Musicians need it when we are working in a studio and Portland street needs it for people who are on their way to the ferry or to work.
-I met Alex Babineau, an experienced barista from Two if by Sea and it turns out he and his partner, Cait Holmes, have a baked goods company called, Honey & Butter.
-They were looking to set up a retail space.
+When Alex Babineau, an experienced barista formerly at Two if by Sea, approached me about managing the place I knew we were off to the races.

 So we have it:

 “The New Scotland Yard Emporium” at 45 Portland Street, downtown Dartmouth Come buy a record, get a coffee, get a little off the top or book some time at the studio and cut your next record.
 Music is at the heart of it and all are welcome.

 Hours of operation: